-Spring Grand Prix Preparation: Once again this year Pete Priolo*, former club president and professional trainer, will design speed exercises to help us be faster at the USATF-NJ Grand Prix distances, generally 5K to 20K.
-Because the club’s teams benefit from this training, there is a subsidy making individual costs modest.
+Spring Grand Prix Preparation: Once again this year Pete Priolo*, former club president and professional trainer, will design speed exercises to help members and non-members run faster at the USATF-NJ Grand Prix distances, generally 5K to 20K.
+Because the club’s teams benefit from this training, there is an incentive based on race participation later in the year giving individuals money back for their participation.
 The weekly email blasts will be providing details soon.
 Last year everyone who participated set at least one PR (personal record).

 This is a fun activity that is broken down into several groups of runners who maintain similar paces, so there’s pretty much a pace for everyone willing to give it a shot.
 In the process you learn a lot about the track, your abilities, and the perceived effort of various paces.
 There are about 12 sessions starting in late March-early April and continuing every Tuesday at 6:30pm.

 Fall Marathon Preparation: Pete trained the same eager group (with a few additions and subtractions) for the Philly Marathon.
-The Club did not subsidize this session, which also lasted for about 12 weeks.
+The Club does not provide incentives for this session, which also lasted for about 12 weeks.
 Even if there is not a marathon in your Fall running plans, you can benefit from a consistent pattern of speedwork, competing against your peers in varying combinations of distance and intensity.